 Online criminals will attempt to acquire your personal information by luring you to a website that looks legitimate, but is actually a fake site.
 If you receive any emails from an unfamiliar source, or any suspicious pop-ups, do not click on the links or open the attachment.

 New online attacks are so advanced that they are capable of redirecting you to a fake website, even if you didn't click on anything.
 If a web page asks for you to provide sensitive information that it has never asked you to provide before, do not type anything and close the page immediately.
-Financial institutions and online service providers do not ask you to enter information such as your credit card number, Social Security number, or PIN number on the login page or any subsequent pages.
+Financial institutions and online service providers do not ask you to enter information such as your credit card number, full Social Security number, or PIN number on the login page or any subsequent pages.

 As consumers become more educated about fraud and identity theft, online criminals are moving to other places to launch their scams.
 Phone scams are gaining popularity again.
 There are two common types of phone scams.
 The first type of scam involves an email detailing a problem with your account and requests you to call a specific phone number to provide more details.
 The second type of scam involves a phone call from an automated call center asking you for sensitive information.
 You should never provide personal information to an unsolicited caller.